LottiePrice/chatgpt_dictionary/README.md

      localhost:5001

-See this tutorial for more
+See this tutorial for more:

      https://levelup.gitconnected.com/interfacing-chatgpt-with-python-824be63dfa2f

- Cool features of the API
+ Cool features of the API:

      https://platform.openai.com/docs/api-reference/completions/create?lang=python